ducngtrung/demo-apache-flink-batch-mode/README.md

 - Maven setup and use
 - Troubleshooting with Java, IntelliJ IDEA, Maven

-Please use the Java 8 Essential Training Course ( https://www.linkedin.com/learning/java-8-essential-training/ ) as reference, if you require additional guidance with these topics.
+Please refer to the **Java 8 Essential Training** course ( https://www.linkedin.com/learning/java-8-essential-training/ ) if you require additional guidance with these topics.

-This course also uses MySQL to demonstrate external data operations.
-The student should be familiar with the following aspects of MySQL
+There is one example in Chapter 4 that uses MySQL to demonstrate external data operations.
+You should be familiar with the following aspects of MySQL:

 - Downloading and Installing MySQL
 - Using MySQL client to create and manage schemas
 - Basic SQL concepts and syntax

-Please use the MySQL Installation and Configuration course ( https://www.linkedin.com/learning/mysql-installation-and-configuration/ ) as reference, if you require additional guidance with these topics.
+Please refer to the **MySQL Installation and Configuration** course ( https://www.linkedin.com/learning/mysql-installation-and-configuration/ ) if you require additional guidance with these topics.